declancm/windex.nvim/README.md

   * The {maximize} argument can either be:

-    * 'none' - No maximizing,
+    * 'None' - No maximizing,

-    * 'nvim' - Maximize the neovim window,
+    * 'Nvim' - Maximize the neovim window,

-    * 'both' - Maximize the neovim window and tmux pane (the default).
+    * 'All' - Maximize the neovim window and tmux pane (the default).

   * The optional {command} argument is a command to run in a non-interactive terminal.